Guancheng1/Guancheng1.github.io/_portfolio/portfolio-1.md

 that is both important and approachable.<br/><img src='/images/deepfake.jpeg'> <br/> <a href='https://github.com/ahmedh409/deepfake-detection'> [Code Base] </a> <a href='/files/Deepfake_Summary.pdf'> [Project Overview] </a>"
 collection: portfolio
 ---
-Current deepfake detection techniques rely almost exclusively on identifying subtle flaws in fake media, e.g. a tiny irregularity in the blinking pattern of a face.
-Detecting these irregularities is done primarily using machine learning techniques, where private corporations or research institutions construct models with huge amounts of data.
+Current deepfake detection techniques rely almost exclusively machine learning techniques, where private corporations or research institutions construct models with huge amounts of data.
 Using pure ML approaches is inadvisable for a few reasons: a) these models are trained on data which covers attacks discovered before the date of model creation; b) these models need to be recreated from scratch each time; c) they are generally not openly-available for the public to use due to sunk costs;
-d) when new detection models are published, deepfake generation techniques gain a new adversary to train against, and the task of detecting them gets more difficult. we present our ideas for a detection framework of "perceptographic” hashing Rather than approaching the cat-and-mouse game of training models, finding new attacks, and training better models, we take the assumption that deepfakes will someday be truly in- distinguishable from reality and that a different, more fundamental approach is necessary.
+d) when new detection models are published, deepfake generation techniques gain a new adversary to train against, and the task of detecting them gets more difficult. we present our ideas for a detection framework of "perceptographic” hashing.
+Rather than approaching the cat-and-mouse game of training models, finding new attacks, and training better models, we take the assumption that deepfakes will someday be truly in- distinguishable from reality and that a different, more fundamental approach is necessary.